Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 $ sudo ufw allow https // This is the same as "sudo ufw allow 443/tcp"

-$ ufw enable // Enable the firewall
+$ ufw enable // Enable the firewall.

-$ ufw status // See that SSH connections are still allowed
+$ ufw status // See that SSH connections are still allowed.

 ### Step 5 — Enabling external access for your regular user on your ubuntu server.